-The Penn Museum recognizes the diversity of our general public's abilities and needs, and we offer a variety of programs and services to ensure the accessibility of the Museum and its collection.
+The Penn Museum recognizes the diversity of our guests' abilities and needs, and we offer a variety of programs and services to ensure the accessibility of the Museum and its collection.

-In addition the Museum's Group Entrance (Kress), entered via the driveway on the east side of the Museum at 3260 South Street, is wheelchair accessible.
+- The Group Entrance (Kress) can be entered via the driveway on the east side of the Museum on South Street near Convention Avenue.

 Wheelchair Accessibility in the Galleries

 There is no elevator access to the Harrison Auditorium, open during some events and special programs.
-Visitors who cannot use stairs may enter from the outside, via an entrance on 33rd Street (it is advisable to call in advance).
+Visitors who cannot use stairs may enter from the outside, via the Harrison Entrance on 33rd Street.
+Please call in advance.

-No admission fee will be charged for any Personal Care Attendant (PCA) who accompanies a visitor with severe disabilities to the Penn Museum.
-This free admission for a PCA includes general museum admission, special exhibitions and public programs and tours.
+No admission fee will be charged for any Personal Care Attendant (PCA) who accompanies a visitor with disabilities to the Penn Museum.
+This free admission for a PCA includes general museum admission, special exhibitions, public programs, and tours.

 If you have any additional needs, please call Visitor Services at 215.898.4001.